R179 (New York City Subway car): Description and features

 The R179s, like the R160s, employ an advanced alternative to electronic strip maps called the "Flexible Information and Notice Display" ("FIND"), which are manufactured by Axion Technologies Ltd. This includes an LCD screen displaying the route, route information, and advertisements, as well as a dynamic red, yellow, and green LED strip map that displays the next ten stations, plus five consecutive "further stops" to riders.
 There are three of these in every car.
 The display updates the stations at every stop, also giving the number of stops to each station listed.
 This allows for instant route or line changes with the correct information, which includes, but is not limited to, omitting certain stops (displayed as "Will not stop" in red).
 However, the LCD displays on the R179s that show the route are slightly larger than those on the R160s.
 Additionally, when the FIND goes blank, the R179 FIND displays "Route change: this map is not in use", as opposed to the R160 FIND, which displays "Listen to train crew for announcement."
 The R179s also utilize the older door closing chimes used on the R142s and R142As, as opposed to the newer door chimes used on other NTT rolling stock.
+Finally, the side metal door frames on the R179s are noticeably broader than those found on the R160s.
+They are also the first B Division NTT trains to come with LED interior lighting instead of the fluorescent lighting used on the R160s.

 Communication-based train control (CBTC) equipment has begun to be installed in all R179s that are already on MTA property, with the first trains running in CBTC passenger service in December 2024, in conjunction with the ongoing automation of B Division lines.
-Finally, the side metal door frames on the R179s are noticeably broader than those found on the R160s.

 The R179s are equipped with looped stanchions in the interiors of trains to provide passengers on crowded trains with a greater amount of pole surface area to grab on to.
 This feature was previously tested on R160A set 9798–9802 and has been implemented on other trains as a part of a plan to fix the subway's 2017 state of emergency.

 The R179 cars are equipped with updated control systems, HVAC, and public address systems.
 The new HVAC systems are noticeably quieter on the outside of the train, compared to previous generations of New Technology Trains.
 The R179s also have larger picture windows, resulting in a tighter cab for the conductors and train operators, since slightly more space was required to accommodate the HVACs.